 Internet-based social networking is giving customers a vehicle for spreading good and bad news in the click of the mouse.

 New communication channels are altering customer expectations about service, even if most companies are not yet responding to the new opportunities.
 Customers are making it blatantly clear those social networks—blogs, wikis, twitter, bulletin boards, etc.—are here to stay.
 It’s time for enterprises to incorporate these unsolicited service channels into their operating procedures.

 Contact centers are converting to revenue generators.

-While call centers in the Philippines will always have to resolve problems and process orders, they are also well positioned to sell and retain customers because customers openly share their needs and wants with agents.
+While Philippines business process outsourcing call centers will always have to resolve problems and process orders, they are also well positioned to sell and retain customers because customers openly share their needs and wants with agents.
 Contact centers will be given sales quotas and will be recognized for contributing to the bottom line.